Schlumpf7/scrcpy-launcher-matrix-/README.md

-# scrcpy launcher fork with python code converted to python3
+# scrcpy launcher fork with python code converted to python3 and support for arm64
 Android device screen streaming using scrcpy on LibreELEC/Raspberry Pi devices.
 ## Get the add-on
 Download the latest version from the Releases page and place the zip file in your